 Blackout Basement: The last area of Bowser's castle before the boss has very dim lighting — you can still see enough to navigate, and there's a switch that turns a spotlight on and off.

-Bragging Rights Reward: Chocolate Island 3 is the only level where you're forced to find the secret exit in order to properly advance — taking the normal exit only unlocks a path that merely loops back to the same level.
+Bragging Rights Reward: Chocolate Island 3 is the only level in its world where you're forced to find the secret exit in order to properly advance — taking the normal exit only unlocks a path that merely loops back to the same level.
 A similar phenomenon happens in the Forest of Illusion as a whole — you need to find secret exits to unlock the paths out of it.
 In either case, finding all exits from a level is still required for 100% Completion.

 Chekhov's Skill: Early in the game, you are taught how to throw objects upwards.
 For most of the game, except to hit a few out-of-reach item blocks, this ability goes largely unused.
 However, the ability is necessary in order to defeat Bowser.